WayneDW/WayneDW.github.io/_pages/about.md

 <!--- Before that, I was a research intern at [Yahoo research](https://research.yahoo.com/), Sunnyvale (Summer 2019) and a senior research engineer at [Baidu](https://www.baidu.com/) (2012-2015).
 I got a bachelor's degree in Information and Computing Science at [BJTU](https://www.bjtu.edu.cn/) in 2012 and a M.S. in Computational Finance at Purdue in 2017. -->

-Contact: weideng056  at gmail dot com
+Contact: weideng056  at gmail dooot com

 <!---  I got my bachelor's degree in Information and Computing Science at [BJTU](https://www.bjtu.edu.cn/) in 2012.  -->